woshizgr58/122a-project-222/README.md

-# 🎬 StreamDB – Streaming Service Database CLI
+# 🎬 ZotStreaming – Streaming Platform Manager

 A MySQL-backed database management system for a streaming service, built in Python.
 The project provides a command-line interface (CLI) to import, insert, update, and query streaming-related data such as users, viewers, releases, movies, sessions, reviews, and videos.